letmaik/avatar-animator/README.md

 ## How to create or add new avatars

 To create new avatars, see [AVATARS.md](AVATARS.md).
-If have already created one before and would like to add it Avatar Animator, simply drag and drop the SVG into the Avatar Animator app.
+If you have already created one before and would like to add it to Avatar Animator, simply drag and drop the SVG into the Avatar Animator app.

 ## Development notes